Free People was founded in 1984 by Richard Hayne. However, it wasn’t until the early 2000s that they opened their first boutique in New Jersey.

 Set the washing machine to “delicate” or “gentle” and let it run.
 Always use cold water; warm or hot water can warp and damage fabrics.

-Remove the laundry bags once the wash cycle is finished.
-Take the leggings out and let them dry naturally on a clothesline or drying rack.
+Remove the items once the wash cycle is finished and let them dry naturally on a clothesline or drying rack.
 Don’t use the clothes dryer.

 Handwashing FP Leggings and Tights